Skip to content

 $ brew install freetds

 In case you are using an operating system different from Ubuntu or MacOS or have a custom FreeTDS installation, you may have to modify the tools/setup-db.sh script to use the proper paths.
 Find a configuration block starting with [mongoose-mssql] and change the Driver and Setup.
-For example, for CentOS change them to /usr/lib64/libtdsodbc.so.0 and /usr/lib64/libtdsS.so respectively.
+For example, for CentOS compatible systems change them to /usr/lib64/libtdsodbc.so.0 and /usr/lib64/libtdsS.so respectively.

 How to print the instructions